Norsk institutt for luftforskning

 Emission sensitivity integrated over the entire atmospheric column

 This product shows the vertically integrated emission sensitivity, which is proportional to the residence time of the particles over a unit area.
 It is recommended to inspect this product first, because it always shows the entire retroplume and gives the quickest impression where the air did come from (but without altitude information).
-The emission sensitivity is based on the assumption that transport alone occurs; it does not account for any removal processes, such as wet or dry deposition.
+The emission sensitivity for the passive tracer is based on the assumption that transport alone occurs; it does not account for any removal processes, such as wet or dry deposition.
+The emission sensitivity for the aerosol tracer is reduced by wet and dry deposition processes.
 The unit shown is nanoseconds times meters divided by kilograms.
 The numbers superimposed on the shading are the days back in time for the retroplume centroid (see above).
 They give an approximate indication of where the plume was at what time (but note that the centroids become poorly representative for the plume if the plume shape is too complex.
 Numbers typically become unrepresentative when they leave the main stream of particles (i.e., a well confined streamer of high values in the column emission sensitivity) or if there are multiple such streams.

 You may notice that individual particle trajectories become visible as "lines" of low values of the emission sensitivity.
 This is due to the logarithmic scale used and typically occurs far backward in time when particle trajectories have already diverged strongly and the 40.000 particles used are not many enough to fully characterize the retroplume's complexity.
 Also note that low values of the emission sensitivity often can be found appearantly "downwind" of the measurement location.
 This normally is due to particles having circled the globe.